ROCm/rocSPARSE/docs/how-to/contribute.rst

 * ``rocsparse_float_complex``
 * ``rocsparse_double_complex``

-So when adding a new routine that uses data/compute values please support at least these four types.
+So when adding a new routine that uses data/compute values, support at least these four types.

 6. Ensure code builds successfully.
 This includes making sure that the code can compile, that the code is properly formatted, and that all tests pass.